 These issue are too complex to fix, considering that the group scheme is deprecated.
 As a solution I now pushed up a patch to the 2016 release branch that disables PME tuning with the group cut-off scheme.

-#16 Updated by Elizabeth Ploetz about 3 years ago
+#16 Updated by Elizabeth Ploetz over 3 years ago

 As noted in my original post, we also observed the jumps in versions 4.6, 4.6.1, and 5.0 (and we had rlist=rcoulomb and nstlist=1).
 I would assume that other intermediate versions that we have not tested are also affected.
 I have a few old trajectories remaining from version 4.5.3, and I don't have any jumps in those; however, it is not a huge body of simulation data, unfortunately.
 See also [[https://email@example.com/msg26519.html]] .

-#21 Updated by Berk Hess about 3 years ago
+#21 Updated by Berk Hess over 3 years ago

 The issue for release 2016 is clear.